-Newton is a new crypto exchange from Canada.
+Newton is a centralized cryptocurrency exchange from Canada that opened up its doors in 2019.
 It has named itself after the famous Isaac Newton, but not due to the accomplishments he’s most famous for, but for him being a pioneer in stamping our counterfeit money.
 Naturally, avoiding counterfeit currency is one benefit with the blockchain tech as well.

 The platform markets six things as advantages with their particular platform, as set out in the below picture.
 We have not been able to verify whether the platform has high liquidity or whether the spreads are indeed competitive.
 In any event, these advantages look very good on the face of it and will be surely be found attractive to the new users of the platform as well.

 Most people prefer to do their crypto trading via desktop.
 But there are also a lot of people doing it via their smart phones or reading tablets.
 If you are one of those people, you’ll be happy to know that the Newton trading platform is also available as a mobile app, both for Androids and iPhones.